sf-wdi-36/ruby-lightning-talks/README.md

 - How do you use it in a rails app?

 ## Topics:
-Additional gems are listed [here](https://github.com/markets/awesome-ruby) and [here](http://code.tutsplus.com/articles/24-extremely-useful-ruby-gems-for-web-development--net-23863)
+Additional gems are listed [here](https://github.com/markets/awesome-ruby) and [here](http://code.tutsplus.com/articles/24-extremely-useful-ruby-gems-for-web-development--net-23863).

 > You are welcome to suggest your own!

+**Please sign up for your topic in the project submission Google doc, and don't repeat a topic someone has already chosen.**

 #### Active Record Plugins
 * **Active Record Nesting**: Awesome nested set | Ancestry | Acts as tree | Closure Tre | Better nested set